dynatrace-wwse/enablement-business-observability/lab-guide/content/04_bizevents_api/01_bizevents_api/index.md

 ## Order Shipped

-In this section of the lab we will use a Dynatrace Workflow to send simulated event data to the Business Events API for the `Order Shipped` step of the Astroshop `Order to Shipped` business process.
+In this section of the lab we will use a Dynatrace Workflow to send simulated events that represent the Astroshop Shipping system when an Order is shipped.
+These events will leverage the Business Events API for the `Order Shipped` step of the Astroshop `Order to Shipped` business process.

 ### Workflow

-Import the following Workflow....

-Link Place holder

-Since we don't have another we are going to simulate a 3 party system that isn't being monitored by Dynatrace to sent us events that represent `Order Shipped`
+1. Click this link and download to your local system

+2. Open the Dynatrace Workflow app

+3. Import the `Astroshop - Order Shipped` workflow from your local system

+4.

+###  Workflow Configuration

+1.

 ### Conclusion

-We have completed the Business Event....
+We have completed the step of using a Dynatrace Workflow to send simulated events that represent the Astroshop Shipping system when an Order is shipped.
+In the next section we will validate `Order Shipped` step of the `Order to Shipped` business process Business Events are being generated using the `Notebook's App`.